ASHLAR SECURITIES PVT LTD being the member of NSE, BSE, MSEI, MCX & NCDEX & DP of NSDL vide SEBI Regn Nos INZ000203739

 All the staff members involved in front office dealings, back office, KYC & Compliances, Risk Management or any kind of client dealings need to be adequately trained in AML and CFT (Combating Financing of Terrorism) procedures.
 They should fully understand the rationale behind these directives, obligations and requirements, implement them consistently and are sensitive to the risks of our systems being misused by unscrupulous elements.

 Accordingly, we have an ongoing employee-training programme (in-house as well as sending employees for attending of independent training workshops) so that the concerned staff are adequately trained in AML and CFT procedures.
+These training programs are conducted on periodic basis and each of the concerned staff is required to attend atleast 2 such training programs each year.

 Further, the Principle Officer is authorized to ensure that all the concerned staff is well versed with latest modifications in the PMLA policy framework and is adequately sensitized to the risks of ML & TF.